platanus/lightning-prometheus-exporter/README.md

   -web.listen-address string
         An address to listen on for web interface and telemetry.
 The default value can be overwritten by LISTEN_ADDRESS environment variable. (default ":9113")
   -rpc.host string
         Lightning node RPC host.
-The default value can be overwritten by RPC_HOST environment variable (default: localhost:8332)
+The default value can be overwritten by RPC_HOST environment variable (default: localhost) -rpc.Port int
-  -rpc.user string
-        Lightning node RPC username.
-The default value can be overwritten by RPC_USER environment variable -rpc.pass string
-        Lightning node RPC password.
-The default value can be overwritten by RPC_PASS environment variable -tlsCertPath string
+        Lightning node RPC port.
+The default value can be overwritten by RPC_PORT environment variable (default: 10009) -lnd.tls-cert-path string
         The path to the tls certificate.
-The default value can be overwritten by TLS_CERT_PATH environment variable -macaroonPath
+The default value can be overwritten by TLS_CERT_PATH environment variable (default: "/root/.lnd")
+  -lnd.macaroon-path
         The path to the read only macaroon.
 The default value can be overwritten by MACAROON_PATH environment variable
 ```